Tapiola

 Tapiola was largely constructed in the 1950s and 1960s by the Finnish housing foundation and was designed as a garden city.
 It is the location of the Espoo cultural centre, the Espoo Museum of Modern Art (EMMA), the Espoo city museum, and the Espoo City Theatre.

 According to the Finnish National Board of Antiquities, Tapiola was the largest and most valuable example of the 1960s construction ideologies in Finland.
 Its architecture and landscaping that combine urban living with nature have attracted tourists ever since.

 Name

 The original name for the Tapiola area was Björnvik, based on a bay with the same name, currently called Otsolahti (both names mean "Bay of bears", in Swedish and Finnish respectively), and the island of Björnholm on the southeastern side of the bay and the Björnholm croft located on the island.
-A mansion called Hagalund was builtr on the lands of the Björnvik village in the 19th century, giving rise to the Swedish name for Tapiola, Hagalund.
+A mansion called Hagalund was built on the lands of the Björnvik village in the 19th century, giving rise to the Swedish name for Tapiola, Hagalund.
 The Finnish name Tapiola was the result of a competition held for the name of a new garden city in the 1950s.
 The name is based on the god Tapio in the ancient Finnish religion, which also has a connection to the traditional bear motive.